| Title: | Modeling, Standardization and Testing for Provider Profiling |

 This function generates a bar chart to visualize the percentage of flagging results based on provider sizes.

-must be the output from package pprof
+The input data frame test_df must be the output from package pprof's test function.

-Providers are grouped into a specified number of groups (group_num
+Providers are grouped into a specified number of groups (group_num) based on their sample sizes, where

 the number of providers are approximately equal across groups.
 An additional "overall" group is